Early Rountrees of New Kent County

 - Richardson Rountree (c1735 – March 1819) See separate page.

-Isabella Rountree (c1736? – ?) was probably the wife of William Goldsmith.
-William Rountree’s will names “my daughter Isebell and her children” to receive the income from the hire of a slave, and left to “granddaughters Martha, Massie, Lewsy, Eliza, Leusender and Milley Goldsmith 15 shillings each to be made into rings and delivered to each of them when they reach the age of 15.”
+Isabella Rountree (c1736? – ?)
+She was the wife of William Goldsmith, perhaps married prior to William Douglass’s 1750 arrival in the parish.36 William Rountree’s will made a bequest to “my daughter Isebell and her children” and separately left to granddaughters Martha, Massie, Lewsy, Eliza, Lewsender and Milley Goldsmith 15 shillings each to be made into rings and delivered to each of them when they reached the age of 15.
 The will does not give Isabella Rountree’s surname, but we assume that the Goldsmith grandchildren were hers.
-It is clear that William Goldsmith was their father, as he later claimed the legacy for his children.
+It is clear that William Goldsmith was their father, as he claimed the legacy for his children.37

-Some descendants have assumed that her husband was Richard Goldsmith based on quite flimsy evidence.
-A grandson of the William Goldsmith who married Isabella’s niece Elizabeth Rountree reported in 1902 that his great-grandfather was Richard Goldsmith.27 He wrote that his grandfather William Goldsmith married his “cousin” Elizabeth Rountree.
-That has led to the conclusion that Richard Goldsmith was the husband of Isabella, a conclusion clearly disproved by Goochland records.
-It is not known how Isabella’s husband William Goldsmith might be related to the William Goldsmith who married her niece, but they were probably not father and son.
+Some descendants have assumed that her husband was Richard Goldsmith based on what seems flimsy evidence.
+A grandson of the William Goldsmith who married Isabella’s niece Elizabeth Rountree reported in 1902 that his great-grandfather was Richard Goldsmith.38 He wrote that his grandfather William Goldsmith married his “cousin” Elizabeth Rountree.
+That has led to the conclusion that Richard Goldsmith was the husband of Isabella, a conclusion clearly disproved by Goochland probate records.
+It is not known how Isabella’s husband William Goldsmith might be related to the William Goldsmith who married her niece, but they may not have been father and son.

-- Dorcus Rountree (c1738? – ?)
-She married Drury Murrell 29 September 1763.28 The marriage bond in Goochland County, dated the previous day, identifies her as the daughter of William Rountree.
-Her father’s will left a slave girl to be delivered to Drury Murrell and delivered to “his son” John Murrell, Rountree’s grandson, at the age of 21.
-His daughter “Darcas”, not otherwise identified as Dorcas Murrell, also received a legacy.
-Drury Murrell apparently joined several of the other children in South Carolina, appearing in the 1790 Union County census near Turner and Richardson Rountree.
+- Dorcus Rountree (c1740? — by1765) She married Drury Murrell 29 September 1763, in what might have been his second marriage.39 The marriage bond dated the preceding day identifies her as the daughter of William Rowntree.40.
+This was apparently her husband’s second marriage, for the Douglas Register contains a 1758 entry for his marriage to Judith Sampson.))
+The marriage bond in Goochland County, dated the previous day, identifies her as the daughter of William Rountree.41 Her father’s will left a slave girl to be delivered to Drury Murrell and delivered to his son John Murrell, Rountree’s grandson, upon reaching the age of 21.
+His daughter “Darcas”, not otherwise identified as Dorcas Murrell, also received a legacy, which was paid to Drury Murrell in 1768.42 Drury Murrell apparently joined several of the other children in South Carolina, appearing in the 1790 Union County census near Turner and Richardson Rountree.

 - Turner Rountree (c1742? – 24 December 1797) William Rountree’s will left “my manor plantation”, slaves and furniture to Turner, who was apparently of age but unmarried.
-He married Sarah Woodson on 26 August 1766 in Goochland County.33 The births of two children in 1769 (Woodson) and 1771 (Molly) are recorded in the Douglas Register.
-He moved to South Carolina sometime after 1774 when he witnessed a will in Goochland but before 1779, when he and his brother Richardson appear on a jury list for what would later become Union District.34 On 6 March 1780 Turner purchased 200 acres and a dwelling house “whereon the said Turner Rountree now lives” on Fairforest Creek in Union District.35 Within a few months he was serving with his brother Richardson in Col. Thomas Brandon’s regiment.
-He and his son Woodson are listed consecutively in 1790, with Henry Birdsong nearby.
-He bought nearby land from Thomas Brandon in 1795, which he gifted to his son Woodson Rountree in 1797.36 His will in Union County was dated 24 December 1797 (the date of his death according to testimony of the witnesses) and proved on 1 January 1798, and mentions his unnamed wife and four children.37 The children were “my two sons” Woodson Rountree and William Rountree, and daughters Molly Blassingame (the wife of Thomas Blassingame) and Sally Birdsong (the wife of Henry Birdsong).
-His widow Sarah is in the 1800 census of Union District with three males (a mystery) and 8 slaves.
-Woodson Rountree, who maintained his own household in 1800, had married Jane Brandon, daughter of Thomas, and apparently removed to Alabama about 1815, settling for a while in Madison County very near his cousin William, the son of Richardson Rountree.38 His brother William Rountree, apparently considerably younger, remained in South Carolina until 1830, then disappears.
+He married Sarah Woodson on 25 August 1766 in Goochland County.49 The births of two children in 1769 (Woodson) and 1771 (Molly) are recorded in the Douglas Register.
+He sold most of his inherited land in 176950 and the rest in 177651 and joined his brother in South Carolina.
+He and his brother Richardson appear on a jury list for what would later become Union District.52 On 6 March 1780 Turner purchased 200 acres and a dwelling house “whereon the said Turner Rountree now lives” on Fairforest Creek in Union District.53 Within a few months he was serving with his brother Richardson in Col. Thomas Brandon’s regiment.
+He and his son Woodson are listed consecutively in the 1790 census, with Henry Birdsong nearby.
+He bought nearby land from Thomas Brandon in 1795, which he gifted to his son Woodson Rountree in 1797.54 His will in Union County was dated 24 December 1797 (the date of his death according to testimony of the witnesses) and proved on 1 January 1798, and mentions his unnamed wife and four children.55 The children were “my two sons” Woodson Rountree and William Rountree, and daughters Molly Blassingame (the wife of Thomas Blassingame) and Sally Birdsong (the wife of Henry Birdsong).
+His widow Sarah was given a life interest in the eight slaves and plantation which was left at her death to William.
+Although the will named the sons as executors and they were sworn, they must have resigned for Sarah provided an administrator’s bond on 3 September 1799 and recorded a sale of the residual property a month later.56. , they were not of age and Sarah was appointed administrator of the estate.57.
+She is in the 1800 census of Union District with three males (a mystery) and 8 slaves.
+Woodson Rountree, who maintained his own household in 1800, had married Jane Brandon, daughter of Thomas Brandon, and apparently removed to Alabama about 1815, settling for a while in Madison County very near his cousin William, the son of Richardson Rountree.58 His brother William Rountree, apparently considerably younger, remained in South Carolina until 1830, then disappears.

 - The Vestry Book and Registry of St. Peters Parish, New Kent and James City Counties, Virginia 1684-1786, G. C. Chamberlayne (1937), p489. [↩]